 2. Control the cost of your exhibition stands

 The space of the booth is just one part of the cost.
 This is something that is out of your control but what you can control is the cost of your booth.

 - Are you going to rent or buy?

-- Are you going with a basic tablecloth and pull up banner combo or maybe full custom?
+- Are you going with a branded tablecloth and pull up banner combo or maybe full custom?

 If you decide to go full custom, you would have to factor in the costs that go into building one such as: